Ciamis Regency: Recent changes

 Prior to the separation of part of this regency in 2012, it had an area of 2,556.75 km2 and population of 1,528,306 (at the 2010 census); the regency was until 2012 divided into 36 districts.
-However, as from 25 October 2012, the existing regency has been split, with 10 districts comprising the southern portion being formed into a new Pangandaran Regency (with a 2010 census population of 383,848), leaving 26 districts in the residual Ciamis Regency, which however is smaller in area than Pangandaran Regency.
-The reduced Ciamis Regency covers 1,433.87 km2 and the districts comprising it had a population of 1,148,656 at the 2010 census, which rose to 1,229,070 at the 2020 census and to an official estimate of 1,430,262 as at mid 2021.
+However, as from 25 October 2012, the existing regency has been split, with 10 districts comprising the southern portion being formed into a new Pangandaran Regency in the extreme southeast of the province (with a 2010 census population of 383,848), leaving 26 districts in the residual Ciamis Regency.
+The reduced Ciamis Regency covers 1,595.94 km2 and the districts comprising it had a population of 1,148,656 at the 2010 census, which rose to 1,229,069 at the 2020 census and to an official estimate of 1,297,783 as at mid 2024.

 Tourist destinations

 In 2011 Ciamis Regency was boosting the (new) tourist destinations with an idea of making a new Regency in the southern 10 districts of the regency, where there were already several tourist destinations (e.g. Pangandaran Beach).
 The separate Pangandaran Regency was split off in 2012.

 In the five months up to end of May 2014, Ciamis Regency was only visited by 156,423 domestic tourists and just 3 foreign tourists as a spill-off from Pangandaran Beach.
 The low count was a significant drop compared to when Pangandaran was still part of Ciamis Regency, because Ciamis Regency until now has not yet arranged affordable tourist sites, mainly for foreign tourists.

-A number of artistic and tourist attractions are located in the town of Ciamis Regency.
+A number of artistic and tourist attractions are located in the town of Ciamis.